-Like every episode before it, Pirates of the Caribbean: Dead Men Tell No Tales is all about fantastic CGI and quirky characters, and little else.
+Like every movie before it, Pirates of the Caribbean: Dead Men Tell No Tales is all about great CGI and eccentric characters.
+You should only watch it for these.

 Pirates of the Caribbean: Dead Men Tell No Tales Synopsis

-After the events of At World’s End, 12 year old Henry Turner descends into the ocean to tell his father, Will Turner, that he believes the Trident of Poseidon is able to break the curse of the Flying Dutchman.
+After the events of At World’s End, 12-year-old Henry Turner descends into the ocean to tell his father, Will Turner, that he believes the Trident of Poseidon is able to break the curse of the Flying Dutchman.
 Nine years later, Henry encounters the cursed form of Spanish Captain Armando Salazar in the Devil’s Triangle, and is forced by the latter to deliver a message to Jack Sparrow.
-Meanwhile, Jack is abandoned by the remnants of his crew, and in despondency, trades away his compass for a drink.
-He then encounters Henry and Carina Smyth, a young woman accused of witchcraft.
-Together, the trio sets sail to find the mythical trident, while Salazar escapes from the Devil’s Triangle, and terrorises the seas in search of vengeance against Jack.
+Meanwhile, Jack has been abandoned by the remnants of his crew, and in despondency, trades away his magical compass for a drink.
+He then encounters Henry Turner and Carina Smyth, the latter a young scientist accused of witchcraft.
+Together, the trio sets sail to find Poseidon’s trident.
+At the same time, Salazar escapes from the Devil’s Triangle and terrorises the seas in his quest for vengeance against Jack Sparrow.

 Don’t scoff.
 Believe me when I say I know of the perfect way to enjoy any Pirates of the Caribbean movie.

 The formula comes in just one sentence.
 Switch on and off at will.
 Switch off when the movies try to tell the story.
 Switch on, and cheer, when the action begins and the CGI effects get fanciful.